First, some key bits of information about PKD:

 - PKD is a progressive disease, meaning it worsens over time.

-- Dialysis and/or kidney transplantation are treatments for kidney failure, but not a cure for PKD.
+- Dialysis and/or kidney transplantation are treatments for kidney failure but are not a cure for PKD.

 - There is no cure for PKD.
 But there are some very clever people working to find one.